-Technical Education Workforce Development certificate programs are competency-based, self-paced, open-entry/open-exit courses of study.
+Technical Education Workforce Development certificate programs are competency-based, self-paced courses of study.
 Therefore, when a student completes all required course work/competencies and is recommended by the program instructor, the student will be awarded the appropriate certificate, even though he or she may not have completed the total average number of clockhours listed for the program.
 Certain licensure programs require a minimum number of hours.